 A hot, sticky night can easily lead to poor sleep, and a lack of restorative rest can make pain feel more intense while slowing down your body’s natural healing processes.
 Creating a cool, comfortable sleep sanctuary is key to managing pain.
 Start by using blackout curtains to block daytime heat and investing in breathable bedding made from materials like cotton or linen.
 A fan or air conditioner can keep the air circulating and the temperature down.
 Taking a cool shower before bed can also lower your body temperature, making it easier to drift off.
 Prioritizing quality sleep is one of the most effective things you can do for pain management.

-Build Your Ultimate Summer Pain Management Kit
+How to Build the Ultimate Summer Pain Management Kit

 Being prepared for a pain flare-up means you can address it quickly and effectively.
 Your summer kit should include a few key items for fast relief.
 Keep a reusable cold pack in the freezer to apply to sore joints for 15 to 20 minutes at a time.
 It’s also wise to have a water bottle handy to stay hydrated and electrolyte packets to replenish what you lose through sweat.
 For targeted, on-the-go comfort, add one of our Dragon Pain Relief Roll-Ups.
 The cooling menthol and camphor provide immediate relief, while the no-mess applicator is perfect for your gym bag, car, or purse, ensuring you’re always ready for action.